gillesruppert/grunt-cdner/README.md

 Array of strings that if found in the path are **not** modified.
 This is useful if you have some assets that are not hosted on a CDN.

+#### options.root
+Type: `String`
+Default value: `''`

+String that represents the root of the server, i.e. if your files are served out of a `dist` directory, you need to set the root to `dist`.
+This is to resolve relative paths correctly.

 ### Usage Examples

 #### options.cdn